MicrosoftDocs/powerapps-docs/powerapps-docs/maker/plan-designer/plan-designer.md

 Copilot shows you the user roles and stories that it generated based on your description.

 In this scenario, two roles were generated: employee and manager.
 Each role comes with its own descriptions and user stories.
-On the left side, the user roles and stories are presented in a bullet list, while a visual diagram is shown on the right side.de.
+On the left side, the user roles and stories are presented in a bullet list, while a visual diagram is shown on the right side.

 :::image type="content" source="media/pd-6-generate-roles-stories.png" alt-text="Screenshot of the generated user roles and stories in the Plan designer." lightbox="media/pd-6-generate-roles-stories.png":::